hashicorp/design-system/website/docs/components/side-nav/partials/code/component-api.md

 ### SideNav::Header::IconButton

+!!!
+Warning

+The `SideNav::Header::IconButton` subcomponent is now deprecated.
+Use the `Hds::Button` component with the `isIconOnly` variant instead.
+See the [Icon-only Button documentation](https://helios.hashicorp.design/components/button?tab=code#icon-only-button) for details on usage.

+!!!

 The `SideNav::Header::IconButton` component.

 It internally uses the [`Hds::Interactive`](/utilities/interactive) utility component.
 For more details about this component API, please refer to [its documentation page](/utilities/interactive?tab=code#component-api).